A counselling service for the Leeds and Wetherby area.

 2011 – 2013 Counsellor at the Leeds College of Music

 I'm an accredited member of the British Association for Counselling and Psychotherapy (BACP).

 Individual sessions are fifty minutes long.

 My practice is based in the village of Bramham.
-I can offer sessions in physical space - reflecting current guidelines on keeping safe in the pandemic.
+In the tiered system I can offer sessions in physical space - observing guidelines on keeping safe in the pandemic - however during the national lockdown I am not able to.
 I am also practising online using Zoom software (or telephone if you prefer).